Deep Dive: Expensify Card and Sage Intacct Auto-Reconciliation

 - Next, use the dropdown menus to select your cash-only and accrual-only journals.
 If your organization is cash-only, or accrual-only you can use "No Selection" for the journals as necessary.
 If your organization is cash-and-accrual, please select both a cash-only and an accrual-only journal.
 Be sure to save your settings!

-- During the very first sync after the card is set up, we will create the Expensify Card Liability Account and the Expensify Clearing Account within your Sage Intacct general ledger.
+- After the card is set up and the first auto-sync runs, we will create the Expensify Card Expensify Clearing Account within your Sage Intacct general ledger.
+After the first card transaction is exported, we will create a Liability Account.

-- In the same sync, if there are pending transactions from your Expensify Cards, we will then create a journal entry with the total of all pending transactions for the day.
+- In the same sync, if there are newly posted transactions from your Expensify Cards, we will then create a journal entry with the total of all posted transactions for the day.
 This journal entry will credit the business bank account (set in Step 4 above) and debit the new Expensify Clearing account.

-- Once the Expensify Card transactions post and the expense report is approved in Expensify, the report will be exported to Sage Intacct with each line as individual credit card expenses, and an additional journal entry will be created that credits the Expensify Clearing Account and debits the Expensify Card Liability Account.
+- Once the Expensify Card transactions are approved in Expensify, the report will be exported to Sage Intacct with each line as individual credit card expenses, and an additional journal entry will be created that credits the Expensify Clearing Account and debits the Expensify Card Liability Account.

 - How-to: Select your Expensify Card Reconciliation Account